tektoncd/experimental/tekton-listener/README.md

         name: skaffold-image-leeroy-app
 ```

+Since the Service fullfills the [Addressable](https://github.com/knative/eventing/blob/master/docs/spec/interfaces.md#addressable) contract, the listener service can be used as a sink for [github source](https://knative.dev/docs/reference/eventing/eventing-sources-api/#GitHubSource), for example.
+So, once you have created the githubsource to have our new Listener as its sink, events can begin flowing and Pipelines begin running.

 ## EventBinding
-The `EventBinding` allows a new, higher-level method to bind an Event with a specific PipelineRun.
-Once an EventBinding is created, no other resources are nneeded to accept, process and run Pipeline Resources.
-For the sake of security and to keep configuration simple, individual EventBindings are scoped to a specific pipeline - and Bindings also create all their own PipelineResources (and clean them up on removal as well).
+The `EventBinding` CRD allows a new, higher-level method to bind an Event with a specific PipelineRun.
+Individual EventBindings are scoped to a specific pipeline - and Bindings also create all their own PipelineResources (and clean them up on removal as well).

 An example EventBinding: